Mona Charen: Career

-Charen wrote for National Review magazine, where she was an editorial assistant starting in 1979.
-Later she joined the staff of First Lady Nancy Reagan as a speechwriter.
-She then worked on President Ronald Reagan's staff, in the White House Office of Public Liaison and in the Office of Communications.
+Charen wrote for National Review, where she was an editorial assistant starting in 1979.
+She later joined the staff of First Lady Nancy Reagan as a speechwriter.
+Charen then worked on President Ronald Reagan's staff, in the White House Office of Public Liaison and in the Office of Communications.

 Charen served as Jack Kemp's speechwriter in his unsuccessful 1988 presidential bid.
 She launched her syndicated column in 1987.
-It is syndicated by Creators Syndicate and has been featured in more than 200 papers, including the Boston Globe, Baltimore Sun, St. Louis Post-Dispatch, Atlanta Journal-Constitution, and Washington Times.
+It is syndicated by Creators Syndicate and has been featured in more than 200 papers, including the Boston Globe, Baltimore Sun, St. Louis Post-Dispatch, Atlanta Journal-Constitution, and The Washington Times.

 Charen was a regular weekly commentator on CNN's The Capital Gang, which appeared on Saturdays.
 Following an on-air heated exchange with fellow panelist Al Hunt, the two of them did not appear on the same panel for several weeks.
 Charen switched to Capital Gang Sunday when that program was launched, appearing until the program was cancelled.

 In 2010, Charen won the Eric Breindel Journalism Award.

-In June 2014, she became a senior fellow at the Ethics and Public Policy Center.
+In 2014, she became a senior fellow at the Ethics and Public Policy Center.

+In 2016, Charen was a member of the "Never Trump" movement, although she did not support Hillary Clinton's presidential campaign.

-In February 2018 she was invited to participate in a CPAC panel discussion.
+In 2018, Charen was invited to participate in a CPAC panel discussion.
 Her comments, which elicited boos and jeers from the audience, included the following:

 I am disappointed in people on our side for being hypocrites about sexual harassers and abusers of women, who are in our party, who are sitting in the White House, who brag about their extramarital affairs, who brag about mistreating women—and because he happens to have an 'R' after his name we look the other way ...
 This is a party that endorsed Roy Moore for the Senate in the state of Alabama even though he was a credibly accused child molester.
-You cannot claim that you stand for women and put up with that ...
-Speaking of bad guys, there was quite an interesting person who was on this stage the other day.
-Her name is Marion Le Pen.
-Now, why was she here?
-Why was she here?
-She's a young, no-longer-in-office politician from France.
-I think the only reason she was here is because she's named Le Pen.
-And the Le Pen name is a disgrace.
-Her grandfather is a racist and a Nazi.
-She claims that she stands for him.
-And the fact that CPAC invited her is a disgrace.
+You cannot claim that you stand for women and put up with that.

 Charen subsequently wrote a New York Times op-ed entitled "I'm Glad I Got Booed at CPAC".
 She has written four books: Useful Idiots: How Liberals Got it Wrong in the Cold War and Still Blame America First (2003), Do-Gooders: How Liberals Hurt Those They Claim to Help (and the Rest of Us) (2005), Sex Matters: How Modern Feminism Lost Touch with Science, Love, and Common Sense (2018), and Hard Right: The GOP's Drift Toward Extremism (2023).
 Two of her books are New York Times bestsellers.